Garage Door

 The door starts down and pops back up.

-Nine times out of ten this is the photo-eye safety sensor at the base of the tracks bumped, dirty, or out of alignment.
-Look for one red light, one green.
-They both need to be green.
+Nine times out of ten this requires garage door sensor repair.
+The photo-eye safety sensor at the base of the tracks may be bumped, dirty, or out of alignment.
+Look for one red light and one green light.
+Both need to be illuminated.

 03 / Hums